 The DSCSA directs the Food and Drug Administration (FDA) to establish national licensure standards for wholesale providers and requires them to report licensure annually to FDA

-The DSCSA will affect how McKesson Medical-Surgical distributes low unit of measure prescription drugs and return of prescription drugs, as of November 2019
+The DSCSA will change how McKesson Medical-Surgical distributes low unit of measure prescription drugs and return of prescription drugs, as of November 2019

 The Drug Supply Chain Security Act & McKesson Medical-Surgical

 Under the DSCSA, the saleable units of measure of all prescription drugs must contain a serial number.
-Unfortunately, numerous manufacturers have elected to limit serialization to the case or carton level - and apply a serial number on individual boxes or vials.
-As a result, the typical low unit of measure that you have purchased in the past will no longer be available from distributors.
+Unfortunately, numerous manufacturers have elected to limit serialization to the case or carton level - and not apply a serial number on individual boxes or vials.

 The DSCSA requires wholesaler distributors to perform a verification for returned prescription drug products.
 In order for McKesson Medical-Surgical to associate the returned prescription drug product with its DSCSA transactional data (transaction information & transaction statement): customers will need to provide an invoice reference or other related information (e.g.: sales order number, customer PO, order date, etc.) so that we are able to associate the drug product was originally purchased from McKesson Medical-Surgical.
 This information will be gathered during the return authorization generation process when you contact our customer service center.